Skip to content

 • runs - One row per workflow execution

-• step_states - Tracks each step’s status / deps / tasks
+• step_states - Tracks each step’s current state

 Because updates happen inside the same transaction that handles the queue message, pgflow gets ACID guarantees “for free”.